Q) What is your refund policy?

 Q) When I first arrive at camp with my kids what should I do?

-A) Parking is on the left or across from the main building when you first drive in.
-This building is called the “welcome center” and contains our office.
-Once you’ve parked head on over to the office to check-in.
+A) Parking is on the left or across from the Welcome Center when you first drive in.
 We ask that you keep your camper’s luggage in your car until after check-in.
 Once you’re all checked in our volunteer staff will assist you to your camper’s cabin.

 Q) When I pick up my child at the end of camp what should I do?

 For the safety of our campers we ask that all campers check-out before they leave.
 Please do so by finding out check-out table – which will be very visible.
 During your registration process we will have asked you who is authorized to pick up your child from camp – make sure that the people on this list are the ones who show up to pick up!